nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 We see similar patterns elsewhere in the U.S.
 <br><br>
-Here, we see several samples from Solano County, California, that are sampled on two different dates but very closely related to one another.
+Here, we see several samples from Solano County in northern California, that are sampled on different dates but very closely related to one another.
 <br><br>
-While the available data from California is too limited to make firm conclusions, this preliminary evidence is consistent with local transmission within Solano County.
+While the available data from California is too limited to make strong conclusions, this preliminary evidence is consistent with local transmission within Solano County.
 <br><br>
-Elsewhere in the tree, we see a similar pattern for samples in Santa Clara county.
+Elsewhere in the tree, we see a similar pattern for samples isolated in Santa Clara county.
 <br><br>
-Each county's cluster of cases is likely to due to a separate introduction, based on their relative positions in the tree.
+These counties' clusters of cases are likely to due to separate introductions, based on their relative positions in the tree.
 <!-- There is no right side text -->